Orioles vs. Diamondbacks prediction, odds, line, time: 2026 MLB picks for Tuesday, April 14 from proven model

 After 10,000 simulations of Diamondbacks vs. Orioles, the model is going Over 8.5 total runs in over/under betting.
 After Monday's contest eclipsed the total, the Over is 10-6-1 for Arizona this season and is 9-7 for Baltimore.
 The total is even more heavily slanted towards the Over in recent games.
 Four of the last five Orioles contests have surpassed the total, while the Over is 4-2 over the Dbacks' last six games.

 While both probable starters are solid, eventually the game will be turned over to the bullpens.
 In Monday's game, the relievers combined to allow 10 ER as 16 total runs went on the scoreboard.
 Multiple batters are forecasted to feast off the pitchers in this game, as Gunnar Henderson, Pete Alonso, Corbin Carroll and Ketel Marte are all projected to have over 1.6 total bases.
-The model sees 9.2 runs scored on average, per 10,000 simulations, as the Over hits 53% of the time.
+The model sees 9.3 runs scored on average.
 Get the Orioles vs. Diamondbacks money-line pick at SportsLine.

 How to make Diamondbacks vs. Orioles picks